WoeUSB/WoeUSB/README.md

 ## Dependencies

-The following are the dependencies that WoeUSB requires, in one way or another:
+The following are the dependencies that WoeUSB requires, in one way or another.
+Refer [the wiki](https://github.com/WoeUSB/WoeUSB/wiki/Dependencies) for distro-specific information.

 ### Required